-5. How do you think international business managers can engage with artificial intelligence?
+2.5 | How do you think international business managers can engage with artificial intelligence?

-I think they can embrace the change but realise that people still like people.
-This means incorporate the technology innovations stemming from artificial intelligence but also emphasise the positives that people have.
-Such as emotional intelligence and empathy as well as socialization.
-In this way we can positively encourage adaptation of artificial intelligence in a way that diverse sectors of the globally economy like.
+I think they can embrace the change but realize that people still like people.
+This means incorporate the technology innovations stemming from artificial intelligence but also emphasize the positives that people have such as emotional intelligence and empathy as well as socialization.
+In this way, we can positively encourage adaptation of artificial intelligence in a way that diverse sectors of the global economy like.

 Multinational business managers can harness the transformative power of AI through a structured approach comprising several key phases.
-To begin, it's essential to cultivate a deep understanding of AI concepts and their wide-ranging applicability within the organization.
+To begin, it is essential to cultivate a deep understanding of AI concepts and their wide-ranging applicability within the organization.
 This foundational knowledge enables the identification of relevant AI applications and their potential impact.
 The next crucial step is to conduct a thorough assessment of needs and market research, considering local dynamics.
 This process not only uncovers opportunities for integrating AI but also helps gauge the business potential of AI implementations.

 Managing cross-border data demands meticulous attention.
 Prioritizing data management and quality, efficient data collection, and secure storage are imperative to ensure the success of AI initiatives.

-Collaborating with technical and transdisciplinary AI experts is indispensable in this journey.
-Implementing AI solutions through pilot projects offers a practical approach to mitigate risks and demonstrate return on investment (ROI).
-Additionally, selecting AI suppliers with local knowledge enhances scalability and seamless integration.
+local knowledge enhances scalability and seamless integration.

 Recognizing the significance of employee training and upskilling, particularly in ethics, is pivotal.
 Ethical guidelines and cultural sensitivities play a vital role in successfully implementing AI.
-To track AI's impact effectively, ongoing monitoring and evaluation are essential, supported by relevant key performance indicators (KPIs).
+To track Al's impact effectively, ongoing monitoring and evaluation are essential, supported by relevant key performance indicators (KPIs).
 Finally, compliance with global data privacy regulations and industry-specific rules is a non-negotiable aspect of AI adoption.